 Recordkeeping violations are subject to a maximum penalty of $1,270 per day, up to $12,695.

-If a driver is not exempt from the ELD mandate, he/she will require an FMCSA-compliant Electronic Logging Device to record the duty status.
+If a driver is not exempt from the ELD mandate, he/she will require an FMCSA-registered Electronic Logging Device to record the duty status.
 There are, however, some exceptions.